El Salvador Celebrations. El Salvador Holidays and Traditions

 Ash Wednesday is a religious day celebrated on Wednesday, seven weeks before Easter.
 For Catholics, it is a day of fasting, abstinence, prayer, and confession.
 During this day’s mass, the traditional imposition of ashes is carried out on the faithful; it represents the first day of Lent and the start of approximately 6 weeks of fasting and penance.

-Women’s day is not a public holiday; it is an observed holiday only.
-Businesses have regular opening hours.
-Organizations that fight for the freedom and rights of women have activities or marches during this day.
+Women’s Day is not a public holiday, it is an observed holiday only.
+On this day, organizations that fight for the freedom and rights of women have activities or marches.

 On March 24, the Salvadoran Church and Salvadorans remember the anniversary of the death of Saint Oscar Arnulfo Romero, Archbishop of San Salvador.
 Romero was assassinated on March 24, 1980, while celebrating Holy Mass by pro-government military forces.